Arbitrary high-order structure-preserving schemes for the generalized Rosenau-type equation

-In this paper, we propose two class of high-order structure-preserving schemes for the generalized Rosenau-type equation \eqref{Ros-equation}.
+In this paper, we propose two classes of high-order structure-preserving schemes for the generalized Rosenau-type equation \eqref{Ros-equation}.
 One of the schemes can conserve the discrete momentum conservation law, which is based on the use of the symplectic RK method in time and the standard Fourier pseudo-spectral method in space, respectively.
 Another one conservers the discrete Hamiltonian energy and mass, where the main idea is based on the combination of the QAV approach with the the symplectic RK method in time, together with the standard Fourier pseudo-spectral method in space.
 Extensive numerical tests and comparisons are also addressed to verify the performance of the proposed schemes.
-However, we should note that the proposed schemes involves solving a fully nonlinear equations at every time step.
-Therefore, it is interesting to develop high-order linearly implicit structure-preserving schemes, in which a linear system is to be solved at every time step, in our future works.